paultessier/bloodyspy/README.md

 ## Fast API App
 There are different ways to launch the app.
-The most recommended way will be the last one presented here, by downloading the image from Docker Hub.
+The most recommended way will be the last one presented here, which will automatically pull the image from Docker Hub and run a Docker container.

 <br/>